 I believed that this proposition, could happen in the civic arena of social change efforts.
 In the social sector, and with the support of philanthropy, we have the greatest opportunity to experiment, to embrace flexibility, and to invest in strategy over the long term.
 Change efforts, however, often lack access to the concepts, tools, and support of rigorous approaches to knowledge development itself.

-These thoughts shifted my philanthropic engagement and led to the creation of projects of parent engaged inquiry and network building through investments in engaged research.
-Together, these experiences prompted the creation of Knowledge Designs to Change. as a development and support for change initiatives.
+Together, these experiences prompted the creation of Knowledge Designs to Change as a development partner for change initiatives.